 I have been working at Animal House Veterinary Hospital since February, 2015.
 I am currently pursuing a degree as a Registered Veterinary Technician with a specialization in exotics.
 Animal House has provided me with a terrific hands-on learning experience in addition to my formal courses in the Veterinary Technician program.
-I hope to complete my degree by August, 2018 at the latest.
+I hope to complete my degree by early 2019 at the latest.
 After achieving my certification and licensing as a Registered Veterinary Technician, I hope to continue a long-term career with the Animal House family.

 I love coming to work each day knowing it will be interesting and exciting.
 You never know what the day will bring, but at the end of each day we all feel that we've done our very best for every client and patient the we've served.
 We don’t always win every battle, but my pride in knowing that I did my very best is what keeps me coming back refreshed and energetic every day!

 My husband is a retired Army Veteran.
 We have 2 teenagers and 4 dogs at home.
 We spent several tours with the army overseas including a tour in The Netherlands.
 My husband was also deployed to Iraq and Kuwait.
 Our pets include a Saint Bernard, a Labrador Retriever that strangely enjoyed the climate in Alaska, a German Shepherd that recently joined our family, and a 3-legged Australian Cattle Dog that loves everything about living life and having fun every day!
 I think we could all learn a little something about happiness from her.